ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 - Messaged the General Assembly group of LA about future hackathons.
   - Feels nice to have a community dev spot for me in LA!
 - Updated creddle.io resume.
-  - Removed the `knucklesbattle` repo with the `acfromspacex` repo to harbor current technologies I'm working with which is mainly `React` as well as touching other technologies such as `GraphQL` and `Apollo`.
+  - Removed the `knucklesbattle` repo with the `acfromspacex` repo to harbor current technologies I'm working with which is mainly `React.js` as well as touching other technologies such as `GraphQL` and `Apollo`.
   - Updated skills to go from "advanced, proficient, exploring" rather than placed by "programming languages, web technologies, creative software engines, databases".
     - I thought this was necessary to avoid questions on topics I wasn't too familiar about because there were no skill levels to differentiate.
 - Applied to CyberCoders.